eknyazeva/MSETagger_py/README.md

 * An annotated dev corpus in conllu format
 * A test corpus in conllu format (no need for it to be annotated, it can have a "-" in the tag column)

-You need to put these files (or links to them) in a working directory with default names train.raw.txt, train.conllu, dev.conllu, test.conllu.
+You need to put these files (or links to them) in a working directory with default names train.raw.txt, train.conllu, dev.conllu, gold.conllu.
 Now, in order to run default end-to-end configuration, just do
 ```bash
 python main.py --mode iterative_train_and_test --work_dir path/to/the/working/directory
 ```